rd4com/mojo-ui-html/readme.md

 - If the widget id is the address of a value, two input widgets of the same value will trigger twice (need more thinking for solution)

 - ```TextInput()``` do not support empty spaces yet, it is because the url will add ```%20``` to it!

+- Blocking loop by default (can be manually re-configured if needed)
+- Exit loop if request from other than "127.0.0.1" by default
+  - Just an additional safeguard, not been tested!
+  - Can be re-configured if needed (Bool)

 - Probably more

 &nbsp;